serokell/nixcon2020-talk/talk.md

 Now that you know what a flake is, we can move on to the next question:
 Why would one use them in a production environment?
 There are two parts to this question: Is there even a point?
 And aren't flakes unstable right now?
 Answers are "Yes" and "Kind of".
-But, to understand flakes better, let's first look at prior art.
+But first, let's look at our requirements to understand what problems we're trying to solve.
 :::

 ### What are the benefits?
 Is there a point in using flakes?